pingcap/docs-cn/tidb-read-staleness.md

 - Start a new session.
 - Set the value of the `tidb_read_staleness` variable to `""` using the `SET` statement.

+> **Note:**
+>
+> To reduce the latency and improve the timeliness of the Stale Read data, you can modify the TiKV `advance-ts-interval` configuration item.
+See [Reduce Stale Read latency](/stale-read.md#reduce-stale-read-latency) for details.

 ## Usage examples

 This section describes how to use `tidb_read_staleness` with examples.